 into the SGX enclave.
 Thus, environment variables like

-loader.insecure__use_host_env=1 (don’t use this in production!) or specify them
+loader.insecure__use_host_env = 1 (don’t use this in production!) or specify

 graphenized application may determine the number of available CPUs incorrectly.

 This section describes how to use perf, a powerful Linux profiling tool.

 perf provided by your distribution¶

 perf.
 It will complain about not having a kernel-specific package, such as

 - Install the kernel-specific package.

 The above might not work if you have a custom kernel.
 In that case, you might